-b.
-Voluntary Options: The County shall provide additional options to permit employees to elect up to three (3) times their annual salary to a maximum of \$500,000 of provided and purchased life insurance.
-Premium rates for these supplemental options shall be determined by the County based on the quotation from the insurance carrier selected by the County to provide the life insurance. c.
+- a.
+Basic Benefit: The County provides a basic life insurance benefit of \$50,000 for employees. - b.
+Voluntary Options: The County shall provide additional options to permit employees to elect up to seven (7) times their annual salary to a maximum of \$1,000,000 of provided and purchased life insurance.
+Premium rates for these supplemental options shall be determined by the County based on the quotation from the insurance carrier selected by the County to provide the life insurance. - c.
 Living Benefit: The life insurance benefit includes a "living benefit" option.
 To be eligible for this "living benefit," the claimant must be under the age of seventy (70); be diagnosed terminally ill (with life expectancy of twelve [12] months or less); not have assigned his or her employee life benefits; and not have a court order in force which affects the payment of life insurance benefits.
 The life insurance benefit will pay a benefit of up to 50% of the combined basic and any supplemental life amounts.
 The maximum amount of the living benefit is \$250,000 and the minimum is \$7,500.
-Should the employee recover, the amount paid under this provision would be subtracted from the face amount of his/her full benefit at the time of death.
+Should the employee recover, the amount paid under this provision would be subtracted from the face amount of their full benefit at the time of death. - d.

-d.
 Dependent Benefit: A life insurance benefit of \$5,000 (\$0 from birth to fourteen [14] days of age; \$200 from age fourteen [14] days to six [6] months) is provided for each dependent in addition to the basic life benefit provided to employees.
 No enrollment of dependents is generally required.
 Domestic partners and/or their dependents must be enrolled in the program as the dependents of an employee in order to be eligible for the dependent benefit.
-The Dependent benefit will be reduced from \$5,000 to \$2,000 effective January 1, 2008.
+The Dependent benefit will be reduced from \$5,000 to \$2,000 effective January 1, 2008. - e.

-e.
 Conversion of Coverage.
 The life insurance may be converted from group coverage to private coverage upon termination of employment, or a dependent's loss of eligibility for coverage under the plan.
 It is the sole responsibility of the employee to notify the County within thirty (30) days of a dependent's loss of eligibility due to marriage or reaching the limiting age for coverage.
 Upon timely notification, a dependent losing coverage will be offered the opportunity to convert to an individual policy.
 Failure to notify the County within thirty (30) days of a dependent's loss of eligibility shall result in loss of conversion privileges.